tartanrunner25/Grineski_et_al_dust_projections/README.md

 (3) GSL Bathymetry data from the USGS: https://home.chpc.utah.edu/~u0703457/Grineski_et_al_2024/model_inputs/<br>
 (4) Soil fraction data from NASA: https://ldas.gsfc.nasa.gov/gldas/soils<br><br>

 Note that these files can be modified to fit the user needs, but might require edits to the Python code by the user.
-The code was written by DVM on 7/28/2022 <br><br>
+The code was written by DVM on 7/28/2022.
+For any questions about this data, contact Derek at Derek.Mallia@utah.edu <br><br>

 ---------
 Mallia, D. V., A. Kochanski, C. Pennell, W. Oswald, and J. C. Lin (2017), Wind-blown dust modeling using a